-Henry is off to a GREAT NEW START in 2017—thanks to all of us and YOU who have been contributing to his Help to Heal Fund!
-He has improved so much since we got him on 11/20/16.
+Henry has improved so much since we got him on 11/20/16.
 (He was found by the side of a road by two women passing by in their car.)
-He came to us emaciated and very sick with Lyme, Ehrlichia, hookworms, and whip worms.
-His boney ribs, under belly, and butt were completely naked of hair (see attached photo) and large clumps of hair were missing from other parts of his body too.
+He came to us emaciated and very sick with Lyme, Ehrlichia, hookworms, and whip worms (see above photo).
+His boney ribs, under belly, and butt were completely naked of hair.
 He was an ASPCA TV commercial!
-We are so thankful to have Henry; had we not gotten him when we did, he would have frozen to death, or died of starvation and disease by now.
-For sure!
+Had we not gotten him when we did, he would have frozen to death, or died of starvation and disease!

-After top notch medical care (paid for by some of YOU through our Help to Heal Fund!) cured his illnesses, he was neutered.
+After top notch medical care, his illnesses were cured and he was neutered.
 And then we let the “games begin” by giving Henry the freedom to play with other dogs.
 He LOVED it, his doggie playmates loved it, and so did we.
 His antics continually make us laugh.
-He is such a happy dog now that he has moved in with Brent and, as you can see in one of these photos, they are best buddies—sometimes sharing the same bed even though there are two beds in their room.
-(Henry is the dog on the right.
-This photo was taken by Lish while she was petting them both at the same time as they relaxed and fell asleep!)
-Brent is a bit more shy than Henry, but when Henry lets someone pet him, Brent will let that person pet him too.
-Even though shy, Henry is “mentoring Brent” in the ways of accepting human affection has done a lot to help Brent begin to come out of his shell too.
+For a while he and Brent were roommates.
+(Henry is the dog on the right in this above photo).
+Brent is a bit shyer than Henry, but when Henry lets someone pet him, Brent lets that person pet him too.
+Even though shy, Henry’s “mentoring of Brent” in the ways of accepting human affection has done a lot to help Brent begin to come out of his shell too.
 Dogs helping dogs is a wonderful thing.